How to Survive an Unpaid Internship After College

 By Jen at University Language

 Of course, there’s always that hope of landing a job either at the place they’re currently interning, or finding one via one of the many contacts they’ve made.
-After all, so many jobs require a number of years’ experience — where else to start but with an unpaid internship?
+After all, with so many jobs requiring several years of experience for even entry-level positions — where else to start but with an unpaid internship?

 However, finding yourself with an unpaid internship after college may not be quite as exciting.
-Most undergrads juggle unpaid internships in between classes (not to mention activities like paid jobs and extracurriculars) in the hopes that they will land their dream job straight after they throw that cap into the air.
+Most undergrads juggle unpaid internships in between classes (not to mention activities like paid jobs and extracurriculars) in the hopes of landing a full-time job as soon as they throw that cap into the air.

-The unfortunate reality is that sometimes it’s hard to land even an entry-level position — let alone your dream job — leaving you right back at square one.
+The unfortunate reality is that sometimes it’s hard to land even an entry-level position — let alone your dream job — right out of college.
+This may leave you feeling like you’re right back at square one.
 It can get depressing, but don’t go cursing the time you spent getting an education just yet — we’ve got your back!

 A positive attitude and a sense of pride can help shine some light on an unpaid internship.
 Honestly, it’s not the end of the world, even if it feels like it is.
 Write that on a Post-it and stick it on the first thing you see when you wake up, because sometimes the reminder makes it a little easier to get going in the morning.